rachmari/first-responder/README.md

 # Input parameters

 - `token`: **Required:** An access token.
-- `team`: **Required:** Team in the `org`, specified below.
-Do not include the org name (for example, `docs-content-ecosystem`).
+- `team`: **Required:** The team ping to search for that is part of the `org` specified below.
+Do not include the org name (for example, use `docs-content-ecosystem`).
 Issues and pull requests authored or commented on by members of `team` are ignored unless you specify an alternate `ignore-team` parameter.
 - `org`: **Required:** The organization where the action should search for issues and pull requests.
 - `since`: The start date to search for team pings.
 The action searches for activity that has occurred in an issue or pull request since the date specified.
 Form: {4 digit year}-{month}-{day}.
 For example: '2020-5-20'
 - `project-board`: 'The URL of the project board to place issues and pull requests.
 Must be an org project board.